IGNF/odeon/docs/metrics.rst

     won't be created, by default True
 - ``get_ROC_PR_curves`` : bool, optional
     Boolean to know if the user wants to generate ROC and PR curves, by default True
+- ``get_ROC_PR_values`` : bool, optional
+    Boolean to know if the user wants a csv file with values used to generate ROC/PR curves, by default False
 - ``get_calibration_curves`` : bool, optional
     Boolean to know if the user wants to generate calibration curves, by default True
 - ``get_hists_per_metrics`` : bool, optional